Chart Color Schemes

 AreaSearch analysis of employment trends sees Coogee performing better than 85% of local markets assessed across Australia

 Coogee has a skilled workforce with strong representation in manufacturing and industrial sectors.
-Its unemployment rate was 2.2% as of June 2025.
+Its unemployment rate is 2.2% and it experienced an estimated employment growth of 5.2% over the past year.

 Frequently Asked Questions - Employment